 - 1/2 teaspoon salt

 - pinch cayenne pepper, adjust to spice preference

-- Add the olive oil, herbs, and spices to a small mixing bowl and whisk together.
+- Add the olive oil, lemon juice, herbs, garlic, and spices to a small mixing bowl and whisk together.

 - Place the shrimp in a bowl and pour 3/4 of the marinade on top of the shrimp.
 Mix together gently until the shrimp are well coated.